 The Problem With Buffy

 When approached while eating from her dish, Buffy would freeze and, if approach continued, growl briefly and then lunge and snap.
-If touched while eating, she would growl simultaneous to whirling and biting.
+If touched while eating, she would growl simultaneously to whirling and biting.
 Due to the independent body-handling problem, this had to be partly resolved prior to combining it with food bowl exercises.
 Buffy did not guard an empty dish.

 Installment feeding of canned food.
 I sat on the floor next to Buffy’s dish and spooned in one mouthful.
 Once she had swallowed, I spooned the next mouthful into her dish.
 By the end of the second meal, she demonstrated a clear happy anticipatory orientation to my spoon hand after each swallow.